Haixing-Hu/javafx-widgets/README.md

 This is the `PopOver` control comes from [ControlFX](http://fxexperience.com/controlsfx/features/#popover), with a silghtly modification for personal use.

+### NoArrowMenuButton

+This is an extension of `MenuButton` but without the context menu arrow.

+Although it's possible to use CSS styling hack to get rid of the context menu arrow of a menu button, but chaning the default style could affect the appearance of other components, such as `Menu` and `MenuBar`.
+Therfore, I hack the source code of `MenuButton` and create a `NoArrowMenuButton` control.

+Note that due to the access limitation of Sun's internal packages, the context menu of `NoArrowMenuButton` cannot support the mnemonics.
+Also, the code **may be broken** due to the changes of impelementation details in the future version of JDK.

 ### Others

 More widgets will be added when I need them :-)